 Masters are reminded that fishermen in this region may try to protect their nets by attempting to aggressively approach merchant vessels.
 Some of the fishermen may be armed to protect their catch and they should not be confused with pirates.

-All information will be treated in strict confidence and passed to relevant authorities for further action.
-Maritime crime and security concerns us all and with your help, we can minimise the risks and help save lives and property.
+The International Maritime Bureau (IMB) has a dedicated hotline for seafarers, port workers, shipping agents, shipyard personnel, brokers, stevedores, and all concerned parties to report any information that they may have seen / heard / known etc. relating to any maritime crime including terrorism, piracy and other illegal activities.
+All information reported will be treated in strict confidence and will be passed on to relevant Authorities for further action.
+Maritime crime and security concerns us all and with your help, we can try to minimize the risks and help save lives and property.

 Tel: +60 3 2031 0014 Fax: +60 3 2078 5769 E-mail: email@example.com

 WhatsApp or Telegram at +601126593057.
 Photograph or video submission encouraged.

 REMEMBER: Your information may save lives.
 All information will be treated in strict confidence.